 This large bustling city is in the heart of the Welsh county of Monmouthshire and with your Sixt car rental in Newport you can make the most of the town and the beautiful countryside that surrounds it.
 With its turbulent history and important part in the development of workers' rights, Newport is fascinating to historians while outdoor enthusiasts will find plenty to entertain them at the city's sporting facilities or in the nearby Cwmcarn Forest.
 Our car hire in Newport branch is located in the heart of the city, perfect for collecting your rental vehicle whether you are in Monmouthshire for business or leisure.

 Our Newport South homepage gives you all the information you need about our branch opening hours and fleet while the grey right-hand tab on the menu bar takes you to a useful map showing the exact location of our office.
 Please note that there is no 24-hour return facility at this branch and we are not open on Saturday afternoons or Sundays.
 Our car hire rates are always affordable and competitive.
-Check this out with an online price comparison before making your reservation.
+Check out our range of vehicle categories and their price comparisons for an instant quote.
 Booking your car rental in Newport is straightforward with either our telephone hotline or downloadable iOS and Android apps.
 We are able to guarantee your chosen category of car hire in Newport but cannot make the same promise for specific models.
 We do, however, promise a warm welcome from our Newport staff whether you are visiting for a weekend break or longer.

 Whatever your budget or group size our fleet has premium vehicles to suit both.
 Compact saloons and roomy estate cars fit any budget or why not enjoy driving along the banks of the River Usk in a sports car or convertible?
 Rugged 4x4s are just right for getting out into the Welsh countryside while minibuses can accommodate larger groups of friends or business colleagues.
 Our fleet also contains vans, useful for transporting exhibition materials and luxury self-drive wedding cars which add the perfect finishing touch to your special day.
 All of our fleet vehicles are provided by well-known names such as BMW, Audi, Mercedes-Benz and Jaguar and we are also able to offer rental cars adapted for different mobility needs.
 Ensure you have a stress-free business or leisure trip by adding optional extras to your contract when you hire a car.
 Find your way around Newport with a Sat Nav while a selection of baby and booster seats keep your children safe.
 Look out for the regular discounts we offer on additional drivers, unlimited mileage and insurance top-ups.
 We are able to insure younger drivers under 25.